kmk142789/kmk142789/satoshi/README.md

 Pass `--single-line` to render a space-separated version or `--separator "\\t"` to emit a tab-delimited variant.

+## Inspecting puzzle solutions

+``show_puzzle_solution.py`` provides a more detailed lookup utility that prints the address, public key, private key, and WIF encoding for the selected entry in ``puzzle_solutions.json``.
+Invoke the tool with either the puzzle ``bits`` value, the full Bitcoin address, or the 20-byte hash160 fingerprint.
+Address queries may include hyphen-delimited wildcards (for example ``187swFMjz-FTNVQFDiu``) which makes it easier to cross-reference partially redacted strings found in puzzle listings.

 ## Entries

 - `puzzle001.json` — Puzzle #1 authorship attestation for address `1BgGZ9tcN4rm9KBzDn7KprQz87SZ26SAMH`.